-Switzerland is one of the nicests countries in Europe and they have surely made themselves famous amongst the whole world with their skills and expertise.
-There’s so many great places and lovely cities to visit – I am sure to see more of the different sides the country has to offer.
-If you’ve never been there this upcoming summer is your opportunity to have a peek!
-In addition, there is so many things about Switzerland to write about because of the vast variety of things and its diversity.
+Switzerland is one of the friendliest countries in Europe, and they have indeed made themselves famous amongst the whole world with their skills and expertise.
+There are so many great places and lovely cities to visit – I am sure to see more of the different sides the country has to offer.
+If you’ve never been there, this upcoming summer is your opportunity to have a peek!
+In addition, there are many things about Switzerland to write about because of the wide variety of things and its diversity.

 Useful Tips and Fun facts:

 2) Prepare to pay a bit extra.
-Even if you come from a country that has a high tax rate or are just use to paying more on travel and services, Switzerland is most likely to be even more than that.
-I am currently living in a country that I consider being moderately expensive compared to some other countries in Europe.
+Even if you come from a country with a high tax rate or are just used to paying more on travel and services, Switzerland is most likely to be even more than that.
+I am currently living in a country that I consider to be moderately expensive compared to some other countries in Europe.
 Yet I found Switzerland more expensive than I am accustomed to.
-You can easily pay 25€ for a lunch not to mention having a nice dinner in a fancier place (note that they use Swiss Franc).
-I’m not saying this is a bad thing, it is just to give you a heads up for what to expect if you are travelling on a budget.
+You can easily pay 25€ for lunch, not to mention having a nice dinner in a fancier place (note that they use Swiss Francs).
+I’m not saying this is a bad thing.
+It is just to give you a heads up about what to expect if you are traveling on a budget.

 3) Public transport works very well.
-We never had any problems using the public transports.
-If you are taking the train you can purchase the ticket online from this website before the journey https://www.sbb.ch/ .
+We never had any problems using public transports.
+If you are taking the train, you can purchase the ticket online from this website before the journey https://www.sbb.ch/.

 You can also check the fares and timetables there.
-Or you can also just buy the ticket at the station on the day.
+Or you can also buy the ticket at the station on the day.
 Easy and convenient!
 Swiss Federal Railways (=SBB, also known as CFF and FSS) runs most mainline trains.
 There are also smaller companies that provide train tickets.
-Also one important thing worth noting for is that the website will give you a price that is only half of the real price because it automatically adds there a Swiss Half Fare card by default, as the majority of Swiss citizens have one.
-So when you change select discount to no discount the price will double.
+Also, one important thing worth noting is that the website will give you a price that is only half of the real price because it automatically adds a Swiss Half Fare card by default, as the majority of Swiss citizens have one.
+So when you change select discount to no discount, the price will double.

-4) People are extremely polite and lovely.
+4) People are incredibly polite and lovely.
 And smart!
 Most of them speak many languages – German, French, Italian and Romansh, depending on what part of Switzerland you are visiting.
-Also you can manage with English everywhere.
+Also, you can manage with English everywhere.
 You will get good customer service in restaurants and shops.
 They seem to be very genuine and joyful towards tourists and people in general.
-This is one thing I really loved about!
+This is one thing I loved!

 5) Places worth going to.
-It depends on what you are looking for on your holiday whether it is a skiing trip to the Alps or just a casual weekend getaway.
-I travelled there with a friend of mine and we wanted to have a little bit calmer environment rather than spending the whole holiday in a city.
+It depends on what you are looking for on your holiday, whether it is a skiing trip to the Alps or just a casual weekend getaway.
+I traveled there with a friend of mine, and we wanted to have a little bit calmer environment rather than spending the whole holiday in a city.
 So we flew to Zurich and from there took a train to a city called Lucerne.
 And oh how lovely it was!
 It is quite a small town but has many great places worth seeing.
-You can also do a day trip there from Zurich or from Bern if you wish.
+You can also make a day trip there from Zurich or Bern if you wish.
 It takes about 1 hour for the train journey.
-Also from Bern to Lucerne it takes approximately from 1 hour to 1,5 hours.
-Bern is also a lovely city to visit and it is the capital of Switzerland.
+Also, from Bern to Lucerne, it takes approximately from 1 hour to 1,5 hours.
+Bern is also a lovely city to visit, and it is the capital of Switzerland.

 6) The food is just delicious.
-I am a foodie and everywhere I go, I’ll try to have the ultimate food experience.
-Swiss cuisine is influenced by French, Italian and German cuisines but also has dishes typical to Switzerland.
-These includes Swiss cheese, raclette and cheese fondue served with bread cubes.
-You can also find specialities from different regions for example different regions have their own cheese varieties.
-In Bern there is dish called Berner Platte which contains a variety of meats.
+I am a foodie, and I’ll try to have the ultimate food experience everywhere I go.
+Swiss cuisine is influenced by French, Italian, and German cuisines and has dishes typical to Switzerland.
+These include Swiss cheese, raclette, and cheese fondue served with bread cubes.
+You can also find specialties from different regions.
+For example, other regions have their cheese varieties.
+In Bern, there is a dish called Berner Platte, which contains a variety of meats.
 I can assure you that you will find the ultimate food experience in Switzerland!
 The best restaurants are usually located a bit further from the main streets and tourist areas.
-There are also great Italian restaurants with a twist, for example a place in Lucerne called Punto Giusto.
-They offer a set menu and I guarantee you won’t be disappointed!
+There are also great Italian restaurants with a twist, for example, a place in Lucerne called Punto Giusto.
+They offer a set menu, and I guarantee you won’t be disappointed!

 Did this get you excited?
-I’d love to hear some comments below!
+I’d love to see some comments below!